smaakage85/trimmer/cran-comments.md

-This is a new version.
-It supports 'dont_touch' functionality, that enables the user to choose, what elements that must NOT be removed with `trim()`.
+This is a resubmission.

+Fixed line in documentation for 'trim()' examples, that was too long.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes